JoachimSchneider/MicroEmacs/ue500/djgpp/Readme.txt

   reworked terminal handling.

 * To run you need a DPMI server:
-  - e.g. cwsdpmi if you run it in plain DOS or in DOSBOX
+  - e.g. cwsdpmi if you run it in plain DOS or in DOSBox
   - The Linux DOSEMU supports DPMI.
   - Or run it in Windows 2000 or Windows XP which have a built-in DPMI server.